randoruf/CSSR-Matlab/README.md

 #### History Length

 `maxlength` is the maximum history length considered in causal states.
 For example, CSSR could recover the first-order Markov Chain from a discrete sequence when L is set to 1.
 It is important to investigate the correct order of the process.
+If history length is too large, the result of CSSR may diverge from the true solution.
 Read [CSS Parameters](https://github.com/randoruf/CSSR-Matlab#cssr-parameters) for more details.

 * ```matlab
   maxlength = 5;